creativemindsplugins/cm-footnotes/readme.md

 * Use a shortcode to put the footnotes where you want in the post or page.
 * Pick different symbols to connect the footnotes to the text.
 * When you click on a footnote symbol, it will scroll to the footnote definition below the main content.
+* Setup Wizard helps to configure the plugin quickly and easily.

 </details>